-Vesto’s unique multi-chain, multi-token protocol utilizes Ethereum and Polygon, making Vesto’s transactions faster and their cost signiﬁcantly less than other blockchain solutions, while enabling Vesto’s users to earn higher yields from decentralized ﬁnance (DeFi) services.
-Vesto’s combination of a robust proprietary blockchain protocol, a cloud container of application services, unique client applications (Apps), software development kits (SDKs) and application programming interfaces (APIs), and a best-of-breed partnering strategy, assures that Vesto’s clients and users always have access to the most up-to-date and cost-effective DeFi services, decentralized applications (dApps) and blockchain protocols.
-Its white labeling and customization options make Vesto the perfect solution for a wide range of applications, industry verticals and use cases.
+Vesto’s unique multi-chain, multi-token protocol utilizes Ethereum and Polygon, making Vesto’s transactions faster and their cost signiﬁcantly less than other blockchain solutions.
+Vesto is designed to enable Vesto’s users to earn higher yields from both decentralized ﬁnance (DeFi) and centralized finance (CeFi) services.
+Vesto’s combination of a robust proprietary blockchain protocol, a cloud container of application services, unique client apps, SDKs and APIs, and a best-of-breed partnering strategy, assures that Vesto’s customers will have access to the most up-to-date and cost-effective DeFi and CeFi services, decentralized applications (dApps) and blockchain protocols.
+Its white-labeling and customization options make Vesto the perfect solution for a wide range of applications, industry verticals and use cases.

 One of Vesto’s founding principles is to own and control its own root source code and related technology.
 This includes a design for extensibility to, and integration with, best-of-breed partners; as well as a development portal with API documentation which serves as a hub for others to integrate with Vesto.
-This gives Vesto a unique ﬂexibility to quickly adapt to fulﬁll its clients’ changing market needs and to continuously add the latest crypto and application service solutions.
-As an enterprise-ready platform, Vesto’s technology easily integrates into clients’ banking and business systems and it can be white-labeled and customized as needed, as can Vesto’s user-facing portal and mobile apps.
+This gives Vesto a unique ﬂexibility to quickly adapt to fulﬁll its customers’ changing market needs and to continuously add the latest crypto, digital asset, and application service solutions.
+As an enterprise-ready platform, Vesto’s technology easily integrates into customers’ banking and business systems and it can be white-labeled and customized as needed, as can Vesto’s user-facing portal and mobile apps.

 The History of Vesto:

 Chris is a successful entrepreneur, a full stack developer, and a named inventor on numerous issued patents.
 His developed technologies include BT Cellnet’s original Pay & Go solutions for 3G/4G LTE mobile, mobile authentication for the US Federal Government, and prototypes of the ﬁrst ISO biometric powered card (now being offered by MasterCard internationally).
 Two of the companies Chris co-founded and developed with his brother, Travis McGregor, were particularly successful.
 Their Telemac Corporation achieved over $100 million in revenue with over 20 million mobile devices licensed and deployed by 17 mobile phone manufacturers prior to its intellectual property assets being purchased by Tracfone, the largest prepaid mobile services provider in the US, in 2009.
 Their Q Technologies intellectual property assets were sold to RootMetrics, the largest and most trusted QoS/QoE monitoring company for 4G LTE and 5G packet-based mobile networks in the US, in 2015.

 When Chris and Travis McGregor and Vesto’s other co-founders surveyed this marketplace in 2019, they found each of their potential competitors that offer crypto-afﬁliated products and services were largely focused on one or two purposes or functions, and their user interfaces were typically difﬁcult to navigate.
 Even those offering multiple functions often focused on a single industry vertical or use case.
-For example, they may offer a digital wallet, but only for the purpose of depositing, purchasing, selling, transferring or storing digital assets for use in their crypto exchange.
-Users typically had to establish accounts with multiple companies and sign on separately to access these different functions, with little ability to automatically integrate all their crypto-related activities.
-Further, despite cryptocurrency operating on distributed ledger or blockchain technology, many companies conducted much of their business off-chain, holding at least some records in off-line and vulnerable databases, and they often did not include the KYC, AML and KYT checks to verify the identities of those involved in business transactions; practices that can lead to the loss of accurate, auditable records and a lack of transparency regarding the value transferred, who was involved, and where and when the assets were sent.
+For example, they may offer a digital wallet, but only for the exclusive purpose of depositing, purchasing, selling, transferring, or storing digital assets for use in their crypto exchange.
+Users typically had to establish accounts with multiple companies and sign on separately to access different desired functions, with little ability to automatically integrate all their crypto-related activities.
+Further, despite cryptocurrency operating on distributed ledgers or blockchain technology, many companies conducted much of their business off-chain, holding at least some records in off-line and vulnerable databases, and they often did not include the KYC, KYB, and AML checks to verify the identities of those involved in business transactions; practices that can lead to the loss of accurate, auditable records and a lack of transparency regarding the value transferred, who was involved, and where and when the assets were sent.

 VESTO’S GUIDING PRINCIPLES

 The primary Vesto architectural layer is the Vesto Protocol.
 Like a diplomatic protocol for negotiating across disparate institutions and communication channels, the Vesto Protocol provides a set of discreet yet cohesive functions and services that allow for negotiation across varied blockchain protocols, crypto assets, and services.
-All business logic for providing and engaging crypto services resides in smart contracts written and controlled by Vesto which reside on-chain, so they can easily and reliably integrate and operate with other blockchain protocols, such as Ethereum and Polygon.
+All business logic for providing and engaging crypto services resides in smart contracts written and controlled by Vesto which reside on-chain and can easily and reliably integrate and operate with multiple blockchains such as Ethereum and Polygon.

 Vesto’s Architectural Components